Skip to Content

 Key Takeaways

-• You’ll find that red hair is the rarest hair color, often struggling with brassiness and yellow tones, which can be neutralized using purple shampoo for red hair, accounting for just 1-2% of the global population, thanks to the recessive MC1R gene.
+• You’ll find red hair is the rarest natural hair color, appearing in just 1-2% of the global population due to a recessive gene in the MC1R variant.

 Hair Color Distribution Across The Globe